 Therefore, you have home equity here and will more than likely be able to resell your mobile home down the road for more than you originally purchased it for.

 Even if your future mobile home is not affixed to property, you can still make a few upgrades here and there, which will likely ensure that you will make back what you put into the home.
+Learn how to increase the value of a manufactured home here.

 Speaking of mobile homes, a good investment means good resale value, and newer manufactured homes tend to do well.